joeytwiddle/significant-white-space/README.md

     }
 ```

+And SWS can also convert the code back again!

+Options can be tweaked to replace that `=>` symbol with your own preference, to retain brackets around `if` conditionals rather than remove them, and to enable/disable conversion of inline functions to Coffeescript's `->` form.

 Please be aware of the caveats below.
 SWS only works on a (nice clean) subset of the target language.
+It was written in a quick-and-dirty fashion to work on 99% of valid code, with heuristics and warnings to mitigate the edge-cases.
+This allows us to use SWS on a variety of languages, without having to use a number of different lexers for language-specific String and Regexp literals.

 SWS is written in HaXe.
 Currently we build an executable binary via Neko, but you may be able to export the tool to Java or Javascript.